 An ACL can also list Operator Defined actions.
 These actions do not permit any operations within the module, but can be tested with the CheckUserAction service.
-This enables SEE programs to make use of the ACL system for their own purposes.
 For example payShield uses this feature to determine the role of a Triple-DES key within EMV.